 Taking Water indeed can help your body in a lot of ways.
 For example, it can help to flush toxins out of your body and make your skin look fresh, radiant, and glowing, Same way it can help keep your nails and cuticle hydrated.

 There’s no evident report as to whether pool water can grow one’s nails, but there is an apparent proof that fingernails usually appears longer due to the shrinking of skin which will create an illusion of a longer nail.

-They may be lots of articles out there suggesting that nails do grow faster in water, but the truth is, it doesn’t.
+There may be many articles out there suggesting that nails grow faster in water, but the truth is, it doesn’t.

-Like as I’ve said, your fingernails will only grow faster only when you eat a well-balanced diet, keep them moisturised, exercise regularly and most importantly, when you don’t bite them.
+Like I’ve said, your fingernails will only grow faster only when you eat a well-balanced diet, keep them moisturized, exercise regularly, and most importantly when you don’t bite them.